Home

 Oval Face Shape

 The oval face is considered to be the ideal shape.
 People with an oval face shape can wear most styles and lengths, however, you will look best if you keep your haircut mostly all one length.
-Lower layers work well on you, so opt for some blending but don't overdo it.
+Lower layers and bangs can also work well on you, so opt for some blending but don't overdo it.

 There aren’t many people who have a perfectly oval face.
 Even proportions make oval faces especially versatile.